mvcds/my-library/summaries/never-split-the-difference/9 - Bargain hard/2 - The Bargain.md

 It is not a rockect science but it's not a smple intuition or maths either.

 Bargaining is more than offer, counteroffers, and closing moves.
-As always it's about [[Psycology]]
+As always it's about [[Psychology]]

 ---